BlvckBytes/ctor-ensure/README.md

 }
 ```

 Whenever you instantiate a user, it will validate all fields, but skip `password`.
 This technique allows for a very flexible and DRY schema notation.
+You can use `*` as a field-name inside the block-list to disable all fields within the whole chain up from *(including)* this class, which can be useful too, if not abused.

 ## Standard Ensures